 Do You Work in a Toxic Win/Lose Culture of Sacrifice?

-Do you toil in a toxic company that promotes profit before well being?
+Do you toil in a toxic company that promotes profit over well being?
 Are employees suffering from stress and burnout?
 Or are you fortunate enough to work in an organization that considers human factors, nurtures its employees, and encourages you to thrive?
 Test your workplace to see how it rates on corporate abuse by answering yes or no to the following questions:

 ___1. Is your job rapid paced with little time to have casual conversations with coworkers or managers?